 Who should translate your website?

-If we avoid using a translation tool, and indeed don’t have the resource in-house then we have three options to choose from – the pros and cons of which I will cover in this article:
+If we avoid using a translation tool, and indeed don’t have the resource in-house then we have three hiring options to choose from – the pros and cons of which I will cover in this article:

-- Hire a freelance translator
+- A freelance translator

-- Hire an in-house translator
+- An in-house translator

 When looking to hire any of these, you’ll need to ensure they have a substantial portfolio of work that embodies the content niche you’re translating within.